10 most difficult countries to get a visa

-Yemen is also one of the countries where to travel is challenging due to political unrest.
-In general, if you have paid attention, the states, where it is hard to get a visa, are mostly war-torn countries.
-I would say that this is normal, and it is intended to protect the citizens of other countries when viewed from a different perspective.
+Yemen is also one of the countries where travel is challenging due to political unrest.
+In general, if you have paid attention, the countries with visa that are hard to get are mostly war-torn countries.
+I would say that this is normal, and it is intended to protect other countries' citizens when viewed from a different perspective.
 I do not think that many people will travel to such countries during these difficult times.

-Before the war began in 2015, that is, in 2014, Henrik Jeppesen, whose name we have already mentioned a few times, came here with the help of a local airline and two tour operators.
+Before the Yemeni Civil War began in 2014, Henrik Jeppesen, whose name we have already mentioned a few times, came here with the help of a local airline and two tour operators.
 Today, it is almost impossible to visit this country.

 Iran is also one of the countries that have strict visa procedures.
-As citizens of Azerbaijan, we are allowed to enter the country without a visa, and for the first 14 days, we do not need a visa.
-Along with our country, 15 countries (Bolivia, Georgia, Armenia, Malaysia, Syria, etc.) are eligible for free visas as well.
-However, this is not the case for other countries in the world.
+Only 15 countries (Bolivia, Georgia, Azerbaijan, Malaysia, Syria, etc.) are eligible for visa-free travel.
 While Iran’s visa process may seem confusing and complicated, the country is actively working towards a simplified process.
 Most travellers are eligible for a visa on arrival, which simplifies their work.
 However, there are specific terms, as well.
 In this case, travellers need evidence of a hotel reservation, a host contact, cash to pay for the visa, and travel insurance.
 It, however, excludes countries such as Canada, the United Kingdom, the United States, Afghanistan, Bangladesh, Colombia, India, Iraq, Jordan, Nepal, Pakistan, Somalia, and Sri Lanka.
 Moreover, travellers who have visited Israel within the last six months will likely not be granted entry.

 If you do some research, you may encounter some of the above countries in some sources, and some sources may not even mention the names of those countries.
-As we have said, to visa process can be quite simple for citizens of any country, which is sometimes just a very difficult and challenging for specific countries.
+The visa process can be quite simple for citizens of any country, which is sometimes just very difficult and challenging for specific countries.
 However, Turkmenistan has the most challenging visa process for travellers.
 The reason is simple: Turkmenistan does not issue visa-free entry to any country.
 Exceptions here are only people from certain parts of Kazakhstan and Uzbekistan.
-Kazakhstani residents of the Atyrau and Mangystau region have visa-free access to Balkan Velayat for up to 5 days.
+Kazakhstani residents of the Atyrau and Mangystau region have visa-free access to Balkan Region for up to 5 days.
 Citizens from certain parts of Uzbekistan have the right to travel without a visa for no more than 3 and 7 days.
 The country is a promising country for tourism, but facilitating visa procedures can allow them to use it.

 While many visa applications require a letter of invitation, Turkmenistan takes it one step further – travellers must have a letter of invitation to apply for a visa!
 The problem is that only the Ministry of Tourism can issue such letters.
 Unfortunately, 20-30% of tourists do not receive these letters, and neither the travel companies nor the people are informed about the real reason.
 As a solution, they comment to apply for the next calendar year.
 It is assumed that there are tourist quotas for each country in the year, and it is not allowed to be exceeded.
 A Norwegian traveller Gunnar Garfors said his visa request was rejected six times in 2008 but has finally realized his dream.
 There are strict rules in place for visitors once they arrive in the country.
 Travellers must fill out an immigration card upon arrival and are required to register with the State Service of Turkmenistan for the Registration of Foreign Nationals within three days of their arrival.